 Messrs.
-Elpidio Paras and Thomas Aquino, qualify as independent directors of the Company pursuant to Rule 38 of the Implementing Rules of the Securities Regulation Code and the Corporation's Manual on Corporate Governance.
+Elpidio Paras and Wayne Coherco, qualify as independent directors of the Company pursuant to Rule 38 of the Implementing Rules of the Securities Regulation Code and the Corporation's Manual on Corporate Governance.

-In compliance with the requirements of the Securities and Exchange Commission's Guidelines on the Nomination and Election of Independent Directors which have been adopted and made part of the Corporation's By-Laws, the Corporate Governance Committee, in a meeting held on 20 May 2024, considered the nominations given in favor of Messrs.
+In compliance with the requirements of the Securities and Exchange Commission's Guidelines on the Nomination and Election of Independent Directors which have been adopted and made part of the Corporation's By-Laws, the Corporate Governance Committee, in meetings held on 06 May 2025, considered the nominations given in favor of Messrs.
 Paras (by Atty.
-Marie Antonette U. Quinito) and Aquino (by Mr. Paul Francis B. Juat).
+Marie Antonette U. Quinito) and Coherco (by Mr. Joselito H. Sibayan).
 The Corporate Governance Committee has determined that these nominees for independent directors possess all the qualifications and have none of the disqualifications for independent directors as set forth in Rule 38 of the Implementing Rules of the Securities Regulation Code.
 The nominated independent directors are in no way related to the stockholders who nominated them.

-Approval of the extension of Mr. Elpido M. Paras' term as independent director of the Board for an additional one (1) term for the following reasons: (a) his knowledge of the Mindanao overall business environment where most the Company's developments and investments are located b) his expertise and guidance on projects which are ongoing implementation for process improvement such as in digitalization and IT.
+Approval of the extension of Mr. Elpido M. Paras' term as independent director of the Board for an additional one (1) term is also being sought for the following reasons: (a) his knowledge of the Mindanao overall business environment where most the Company's developments and investments are located b) his expertise and guidance on projects which are ongoing implementation for process improvement such as in digitalization and IT.